Home

 Professional authentication or appraisal

-A full authentication may be somewhat costly and time consuming when it comes to antique Chinese porcleain.
-See this example of a properly done antique Chinese porcelain authentication by J.P.
+A full authentication can sometimes be a bit expensive and time consuming when it comes to antique Chinese porcleain.
+But, see this example of a properly done antique Chinese porcelain authentication by J.P.
 O'Brien.

 Identify and verify porcelain yourself